puma13992/cinematography/README.md

 - As a returning user, I can add, edit and delete comments on other movies.
 - As a returning user, I can search for and filter movies.
 - As a returning user I can visit other profiles.

+## Agile methodology

+The principles of agile methodology were utilized during the project.
+Github issues were used to create user stories for the project.
+Each user story (including user acceptance criteria, tasks and story points) can be displayed on the board or in the issues.
+By assigning user stories to issues and taking advantage of the GitHub Kanban board functionality, the necessary goals and priorities throughout the project could be well defined.
+In addition, labels were used to further define the priority of each user story in the Kanban board.

+Through the use of the Kanban board in the projects view in Github, the project was divived into a few different sections:

+- Add-ons
+- Todo
+- In Progress
+- Done

+Milestones were used to create sprints.
+There were 4 sprints each dated appropriately.
+User stories were completed based on the current sprint in progress.
+Each sprint was completed on time.